wordswords/dotfiles/README.md

 18. Use `so <search query>` from the terminal to open a Firefox browser, and search stackoverflow using `<search query>`
 19. Use `pstree` for a nice graph showing all processes and subprocesses running.
+20. Use `<CNTRL-X> <CNTRL-E>` to open up a text editor while in a shell.
+When you save the text content, it will copy it back to the shell to execute.
+You can use this method to use Github Copilot and OpenAI Codex in VIM to generate shell commands and then have them execute in the shell.

 ## VIM9 shortcuts